 Current credit totals and credit status are available any point in the semester by logging in to the Research Participant Pool Website and viewing the “My Schedule and Credits” area.

 The Research Participant Pool Manager plans to update credit totals each Monday throughout the semester.
-In some cases there may be an extended delay, but the system, by design, does dot “miss” any of the record of your participation if you did indeed participate and correct codes are provided.
+In some cases there may be an extended delay, but the system, by design, does not “miss” sending you study reminders or any of the record of your participation if you did indeed participate and correct codes are provided.
 Your research credit information will automatically be sent to your instructor at the end of the semester.

 Psychology Research Data Collection Raffle

 Students who are not in a class that offers extra credit for research participation but still want to participate in research can enter the Psychology Research Data Collection Raffle.
 For each study completed, one can choose to be entered in a raffle to win one of five $50 prizes.

 Throughout the academic year, the research participant pool manager will send all-student emails to recruit participants for research opportunities.
 Most projects will be online studies; a link to the study will be included in the recruitment notice.
 Other projects may involve an in-person session; the recruitment notice will include instructions for study sign-up.
 One to two raffle entries will be earned per online survey and four or more raffle entries will be earned per standard lab study (final # is dependent on study length.)